aymnms/mario-isn/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Here are the steps to run the project locally (currently only on macOS ARM64 - windows and linux in progress).
+Here are the steps to run the project locally (currently works on macOS ARM64 and Linux - Windows still in progress).

 ### Prerequisites